Nvidia RTX Video Super Resolution

 Before we explain the steps to enable RTX Video Super Resolution, there are a few prerequisites that you need to fulfill.
 They are:

-• Nvidia RTX Video Super Resolution only works on RTX 30 and 40-series graphics cards.
-Nvidia plans to bring support for RTX 20-series cards, but that’s way ahead in the future.
+• Nvidia RTX Video Super Resolution works on RTX 20 Series, RTX 30 Series, and the new RTX 40 Series graphics cards.
+The support for the 20 Series was added recently.

 • Google Chrome (version 110.0.5481.105 or higher) or Microsoft Edge (version 110.0.1587.56)